-Chindeni is terrific for travellers seeking a stylish lodge with all the creature comforts, in addition to a remote location and great game viewing!
+Chindeni is terrific for travelers seeking a stylish lodge with all the creature comforts, in addition to a remote location and great game viewing!

 ACCESS & LOCATION: